ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   192.168.178.63 pi3 pi3.local
   192.168.178.64 pi4 pi4.local
   ```
-- Run the commands below to enable SSH-key-based login from ``pi1`` to other nodes, eliminating the need to type password every time.
+- Run the commands below to enable SSH-key-based login from ``pi1`` to other nodes, eliminating the need to type password every time logging in.

   ```
   # Make sure you are user <admin>